Para leer esta hoja informativa en español, haga clic aquí.

 Your egg is fertilized using IVF or ICSI, then transferred to another woman's womb.
 That woman, the surrogate, carries and gives birth to your child.
 Although it is biologically possible to have the egg of a woman living with HIV fertilized by the washed sperm of a man living with HIV and implanted in an HIV-negative surrogate, you may encounter several legal or regulatory challenges to this option for getting pregnant.
 Even if this option is legal in your state, it may be difficult to find fertility clinics or surrogacy centers willing to provide this service to people living with HIV.

 As a woman living with HIV, you may choose to have your partner's sperm fertilize an HIV-negative woman's egg and have that same HIV-negative woman, or another woman, give birth to your child.
 In this situation, your male partner's sperm would need to be washed, then used with one of the assisted reproductive techniques described above to get the HIV-negative surrogate pregnant.

-Offering a permanent family to a parentless child may be an option if having biologic offspring is not a good choice for you.
+Offering a permanent family to a parentless child may be an option, whether having biologic offspring is an option for you or not.
 Adoptions can be done within the U.S or internationally.
 Unfortunately, while many people living with HIV have welcomed children into their homes through adoption, some agencies and/or countries may have prejudices against people living with HIV adopting children.